taylorsilva/posts/concourse-opa/README.md

     CONCOURSE_OPA_URL: http://opa:8181/v1/data/concourse/allow
 ```

+The OPA URL has the format of `http://host/v1/data/<package path>/<rule name>`.
+You can read more about how OPA package and rule naming works in the [OPA docs](https://www.openpolicyagent.org/docs/latest/integration/#named-policy-decisions).

 This will point Concourse to the `opa` service that we will define later in our docker-compose.yml file.

 Next we need to specify which actions we want Concourse to policy check.
 To find out what actions we can ask Concourse to check we can look at the list of API actions at the top of [routes.go](https://github.com/concourse/concourse/blob/master/atc/routes.go).
 There is also one extra action called [`UseImage`](https://github.com/concourse/concourse/blob/master/atc/policy/checker.go) that we will look at later.

 Since most actions refer to API endpoints you need to specify the HTTP method(s) and API endpoint in order to have Concourse perform a check against that endpoint.
-The same rule does not apply for non-HTTP actions, which is currently just the `UseImage` action.
+The same rule does not apply for non-HTTP actions, which is currently only the `UseImage` action.

-To start we will check the `ListWorkers` and `ListContainers` endpoints, both are `GET` endpoints (_this info is also in [routes.go](https://github.com/concourse/concourse/blob/master/atc/routes.go) at the bottom_).
-We will also add the `UseImage` action.
+To start we will check the `ListAllJobs` and `ListContainers` endpoints, both are `GET` endpoints (_this info is also in [routes.go](https://github.com/concourse/concourse/blob/master/atc/routes.go) at the bottom half of the file_).
+We will also add the `UseImage` action for experimenting with later.
 ```yaml
 concourse:
   image: concourse/concourse